Enhancing Quantum Annealing via entanglement distribution: Acknowledgments

 \section{Acknowledgments}

 The authors thank the support from FCT -- Funda\c{c}\~{a}o para a Ci\^{e}ncia e a Tecnologia (Portugal), namely through project UIDB/04540/2020, as well as from projects QuantHEP and HQCC supported by the EU QuantERA ERA-NET Cofund in Quantum Technologies and by FCT (QuantERA/0001/2019 and QuantERA/004/2021, respectively), from the EU Quantum Flagship projects QIA (820445) and QMiCS (820505).
 This work is also funded by the Advanced Computing/EuroCC MSc Fellows Programme, which is funded by EuroHPC under grant agreement No 951732.
+L.B. was funded by PNRR MUR Project No. SOE0000098-ThermoQT financed by the European Union--Next Generation EU.